+{For such testing problems, we aim to determine the exact asymptotic detection boundary of the problem \eqref{eq:testproblem_A} in the sense that we are not only interested in the decay rate of $\mu_\sigma^*$, but also in the constant which describes the phase transition between distinguishable and undistinguishable anomalies (alternatives).
+This paper is also motivated from previous work on minimax bump testing in time series \cite{enikeeva2018,enikeeva2020}, which to some extent can be rewritten as a one-dimensional inverse problem as in \eqref{eq:inverseproblem_schematic}, but to the best of our knowledge, no such result (neither for bump functions nor for other anomalies) is known in case of general inverse problems.
+We stress, that our work also shows that localized functions such as Wavelets turn out to be more suitable than bumps in inverse (testing) problems from a modeling and analysts view point, see e.g. \cite{donoho1995wvd} and our results below.}

-Finally, we want to highlight \cite{laurentloubes2012} explicitly as they consider alternatives consisting of linear combinations of anomalies given in terms of the SVD of the operator $A$, which served as a point of reference and inspiration to parts of this study.
+{Finally, we want to highlight \cite{laurentloubes2012} explicitly, as this work considers alternatives consisting of linear combinations of anomalies given in terms of the SVD of the operator $A$, which is a special case of this study.}